 4. Target Cost Construction Contract

-In this type of construction contract, the contractor agrees to complete the project at a target cost, and in return for this, the owner agrees to pay the contractor a fixed or a percentage of the total cost of the project.
+In this type of construction contract, the contractor agrees to complete the project at a target cost, and in return for this, the owner agrees to pay the contractor a fixed or a percentage of the project’s total cost.
+The three elements counted while estimating a project’s target costs are:

 In this type of contract, the contractor is exposed to risks as he will not get any amount if the project cost exceeds the specified target price.

-There is a risk carried by the contractor in case of an increase in the cost of construction projects.
+There is a risk carried by the contractor in case of an increase in construction projects cost.
 The contractor has also rewarded a percentage of any savings between target and actual cost.

 5. Guaranteed maximum price (GMP) contracts